7 major benefits of using log-based CDC for data replication from SAP

 Phase Two: Here Comes the Cloud

-While the analytics platform performed much better that the previous incarnation it still required resources to manage and scale.
+While the analytics platform performed much better than the previous incarnation it still required resources to manage and scale.
 A hosted cloud service was eventually chosen to replace it that could also handle massive data queries: Amazon (AWS) Redshift.
-With HVR’s commitment to support the latest in cloud technologies was able to help GWT expedite the testing of several cloud options and was again chosen to move ever-increasing volumes of data in real-time for the following reasons:
+With HVR’s commitment to supporting the latest in cloud technologies was able to help GWT expedite the testing of several cloud options and was again chosen to move ever-increasing volumes of data in real-time for the following reasons:

 - Flexibility with analytics – Support for heterogeneous platforms enables multi-terabyte data centers to span on-premises and the cloud

-- Near zero overhead load on the source SAP transactional database or all tables.
+- Near-zero overhead load on the source SAP transactional database or all tables.
 Cluster and pool tables support was also added.